đ MongoDB Aggregation Stages

 You might have noticed in the grouping example how we tell Monggregate to perform operations on the groups.

-In the example, we used the $sum
+In the example, we used the $sum and $push operators.

 đ For more information about operators, check the next page.